ViibeoAutomation

 Is it against TikTok's terms of service to auto-post?

 No. Auto-posting via official API connections (OAuth) is explicitly permitted by TikTok's developer terms.
-Tools that use TikTok's official API — like Viibeo — are fully compliant.
+Tools that use TikTok's official API, like Viibeo, are compliant.
 What's against TOS is using bots that simulate manual behavior.
-Scheduled API posting is the same technology TikTok's own marketing partners use.
+Scheduled API posting is the same approach TikTok's marketing partners use.

 Do I need to show my face at all for TikTok autopilot to work?